-Protests continue at Starbucks where black men were arrested
+Starbucks CEO meets with Philly mayor to discuss racial incident

 Holding up banners that read “End Stop and Frisk” and “We have nothing to lose but our chains,” they chanted “A whole lot of coffee, a whole lot of whack.
 Starbucks coffee is anti-black.”

-The peaceful rally effectively halted business at the store at 18th and Spruce streets in Center City for more than three hours Monday, as Starbucks CEO Kevin Johnson addressed the arrests on national television.
+The peaceful rally effectively halted business at the store at 18th and Spruce streets in Center City for more than three hours Monday, as Johnson addressed the arrests on national television early Monday morning from Philadelphia.

 Megan Malachi, one of the protest's organizers, said the unjust arrests that occurred at the store were not an isolated incident.